 Rising Canadian country artist, Alecia Aichelle, captivates her audiences with her angelic vocals, alluring piano accompaniment, and relatable lyrics.
 Informed she would never sing again after complications with throat surgery, Alecia illustrated true resilience and fought all odds for a miraculous recovery.
 Her perseverance, combined with an intense love for music, is what fuels Alecia’s passion as an artist.

-Alecia kicked off 2017 with the release of her new single, What It Wasn’t, to Canadian Country Radio.
+In fall of 2017 Alecia was back in Nashville songwriting and recording some new music.
+Alecia released her 4th single to radio, Get Gone, which is a fun and feisty song with the perfect combination of both class and sass.
+Written solely by Alecia, Get Gone packs a punch with its dynamic lyrics and upbeat tempo.
+Earlier in 2017 she released her 3rd single, What It Wasn’t, to Canadian Country Radio.
 What It Wasn’t, off her debut album Golden, begins with a sense of heartbreak but kicks in at the chorus with a gritty realization of the truth.
 Co-written and produced in Nashville, What It Wasn’t comes from a very real and honest place for Alecia, which is both evident and relatable to the listener.
-Alecia released two singles to Canadian Country Radio in 2016, Without June, a Nashville co-write, and Country Life which was written solely by Alecia.
+Alecia released two singles to Canadian Country Radio in 2016, Without June, a Nashville co-write, and Country Life, which was written solely by Alecia.

 Alecia’s debut album Golden, released spring of 2016, was nominated for Album of the Year at the 2016 ACMA’s.
 This album contains co-writes as well as songs written solely by Alecia.
 She has had the privilege of writing with many songwriters in Nashville including Joe Forte, Greg Friia (Bonnie Tyler, Richie McDonald, Eric Paslay), Emilee Allan, Mary Danna (Trisha Yearwood, Trace Adkins, Carolyn Dawn Johnson), and Forest Miller (Chasin’ Crazy).
 The majority of the album was produced by the talented Daniel Dennis at Prime Cut Studio in Nashville, single Without June produced in Alberta by Heath West, Daniel Dennis, and Alecia Aichelle, and the 4 bonus tracks produced by Matty McKay in Alberta in 2013.
 Golden is a compilation of old and new, a musical narrative of Alecia’s journey, that allows you to Take The Ride on the back roads to her Country Life.